 Number 4 on our list of best Spanish Islands is Lanzarote which lies close to the Western Africa mainland.
 Several million visitors come here each year.
 The population here is 140,000 inhabitants.
 Third only to Tenerife and Gran Canaria.

-More incredible beaches await visitors to Lanzarote.
+More incredible playas and coastline await visitors to Lanzarote.
 Here you will find more of the finest in all Spain.
 Papagayo (as shown above) is one of the most beautiful beaches on this island.

 If you are looking to escape the cold, this island is one of the hottest of the Canaries during winter and spring.

 The capital city of Arrecife is also the name of the airport here.
-This lies on the eastern coast along with several fantastic resorts.
-Puerto del Carmen is the number one destination in Lanzarote.
+This lies on the eastern coast along with several fantastic resorts such as Puerto del Carmen which is the number one destination in Lanzarote .
 Playa Blanca and Costa Teguise are two more great resorts.

 The top attractions here are the beaches and Timanfaya National Park.
 Covering and area of 51 square km’s, Timanfaya is almost 100% volcanic in composition.

 For those interested in day tips, ferries can take you to Isla de Lobos or Fuerteventura to the south.
 The ferry takes around 30 minutes to cover the short distance.